andormade/8f4e/README.md

 - It allows for manual modification of variable values in real-time, while the program is running, without requiring recompilation.
 - In 8f4e, variables which are declared one after another in the code are allocated at memory addresses that follow each other.
 For example, if an `int foo` is at the 256th byte, then the `int bar` declared next will be at the 260th byte, assuming a word size of 4 bytes.
 - Buffers in 8f4e always occupy contiguous spaces in memory, allowing for straightforward and efficient iteration.
+- All variables in 8f4e are inherently public, with no option to modify visibility.
 - Runtime memory allocation is not supported in 8f4e; developers must pre-plan their software's memory needs during the coding process.
 This design choice, favoring performance and efficiency, also ensures that memory addresses remain predictable.
 - The language utilizes C-style pointer notations and introduces a new notation: `buffer&` that retrieves the address of the last word in a buffer.
 - It's not memory safe, pointers can point to anything within the memory space of the program, but the wires help developers to find where their pointers are pointing.